lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/sveltekit.md

 ---
-title: "Sign in with email and password in SvelteKit"
+title: "Sign in with username and password in SvelteKit"
 menuTitle: "SvelteKit"
 description: "Learn the basic of Lucia by implementing a basic username and password authentication in SvelteKit"
 ---